 "Sex, mathematics, music, gold — all these things are universal." - Jim Grant

-"The argument I'm making is in fact the wingnut argument," Grant said.
+"The argument I'm making is in fact the wingnut argument," he said.
 "Every self-respecting tenured faculty member in economics this country, almost without exception, would laugh it out of court."

 So we left James Grant and called up Randall Parker, a professor of economics at East Carolina University.

 Parker agrees with Jim Grant on one thing: The case for going back to the gold standard is indeed the wingnut argument.
 Parker told us the gold standard